bcgov/bcdata/inst/JOSS/paper.md

 ### `bcdc_get_data()`

 Once the user has located the B.C.
 Data Catalogue record with the data they want, `bcdata::bcdc_get_data()` can be used to download and read the data from the record.
-Any of the record name, permanent ID or the result from `bcdc_get_record()` can be used to specify the resource. `bcdc_get_data` will automatically detect the type of data being requested and return the appropriate type.
+Any of the record name, permanent ID or the result from `bcdc_get_record()` can be used to specify the data from the record. `bcdc_get_data` will automatically detect the type of data being requested and return the appropriate type.
 Let's try to access data for scholarships in B.C. schools:

 ```r